-A senior research fellow at The Heritage Foundation's Center for Data Analysis, David Kreutzer researches and writes about how energy and global warming legislation would affect the economy.
+A senior research fellow at The Heritage Foundation's Institute for Economic Freedom and Opportunity, David Kreutzer researches and writes about labor markets and trade.

-Before joining Heritage in February 2008, Kreutzer was an economist at Berman and Company, a Washington-based public affairs firm.
-From 1984 to 2007, he taught economics at James Madison University in Harrisonburg, Virginia, where he also served as director of the International Business Program.
+He came to Heritage in 2008.
+From 1984 until 2007 he taught economics at James Madison University in Harrisonburg, Virginia, where he also served as director of the International Business Program.

 Kreutzer also has some local political experience.
 From January 2003 to December 2004, he served as mayor of Dayton, Virginia, a town of about 1,300 in Rockingham County near the West Virginia state line.
 Before that, he was a member of the Dayton, Ohio, Town Council for nine years.

 Kreutzer, who grew up in Northern Virginia, earned a doctorate in economics from George Mason University.
 He also has bachelor’s and master’s degrees in economics from Virginia Tech.
-He and his wife have three grown children and currently reside in Arlington, Virginia.
+He and his wife reside in Arlington, Virginia.
+They have three grown children and three grandchildren.